 Bypass pruners can be used for both hard and soft tissues; however, you will only want to use bypass pruners when cutting soft stems.
 Bypass pruners will cut soft tissues cleanly and delicately without crushing the stem or branch of the shrub you are cutting.

 A general rule-of-thumb for using bypass pruners is to always choose bypass pruners when you are cutting live, green stems, like flower clippings, fruits, and vegetables.
-If the stem of the plant or shrub you are cutting contains a flower or crop, you will want to use bypass pruners to make the cut as clean and delicate as possible.
+If the stem of the plant or shrub you are cutting contains a flower or crop, as in when you are growing artichokes for the kitchen, you will want to use bypass pruners to make the cut as clean and delicate as possible.

 It is important to keep the stem or branch of the plant or shrub clean so that the plant or shrub can recover faster.
 Damaging the stem or branch can result in permanent damage to that plant or shrub, causing the entire section of the plant or shrub to die.
 Making clean cuts with bypass pruners will keep the cuts clean and reduce the risk of the plant or shrub dying after pruning.